thinkinglabs/thinkinglabs.github.io/_posts/2022-02-22-on-the-evilness-of-feature-branching-but-compliance.md

 ---

+*Update May 18, 2025: Add "Co-authored-by" as alternative.*

-*Update May 18, 2025: Add "Co-authored-by" and pairing with Pull Request as alternatives.*
+*Update May 18, 2025: Add pairing with Pull Request as alternative.*

+*Update May 21, 2025: Clarify we can only attempt to inspect quality in later.*

 ---